jbeard4/SCION/README.md

 ## Example

-The same 7 steps are performed in node.js as those described in section [Multiple Statechart Instances](#multiple_statechart_instances).
+The same 7 steps are performed in node.js as those described in section [Quickstart](#quickstart).

 ```javascript
 var xml2jsonml = require('xml2jsonml'),